damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 ![IOPS on GitLab.com](/images/blogimages/write_iops.png)

-The above picture shows the curreny number of Input/output Operations Per Second (IOPS) on GitLab.com.
+The above picture shows the currently number of Input/output Operations Per Second (IOPS) on GitLab.com.
 With more than 100k write IOPS it would be nice to distribute than among many servers.

 One task that we could not fit on the common nodes was PostgreSQL.
-Plan to make PostgreSQL distributed in 2017 with the help of [Citus](https://www.citusdata.com/).
+Our current plan is to make PostgreSQL distributed in 2017 with the help of [Citus](https://www.citusdata.com/).
-But for now we need to scale vertically so we need a lot of Memory and CPU.
+But for now, we need to scale vertically so we need a lot of memory and CPU.
-We need at least a primary and secondary.
+We need at least a primary and secondary database.
 We wanted to add a second pair for testing and to ensure spares in case of failure.
 Details about this are in the following sections.